GFDRR/rdl-standard/docs/taxonomies/ged4all.md

 ### Potable water and wastewater systems

-Potable water systems are comprised by water treatment plants, storage tanks, pipelines and pumping stations, while wastewater systems are composed by wasterwater treatment plants, lifting stations and pipelines.
+Potable water systems are comprised by water treatment plants, storage tanks, pipelines and pumping stations, while wastewater systems are composed by wastewater treatment plants, lifting stations and pipelines.
 Our classification is based on the HAZUS guidelines.

 The alphanumeric taxonomy strings are:<br>
 `PWR/COMPONENT/ANCHORAGE/CODE PROVISIONS` for potable water<br>
-`WWR/COMPONENT/ANCHORAGE/CODE PROVISIONS` for wasterwater
+`WWR/COMPONENT/ANCHORAGE/CODE PROVISIONS` for wastewater

 <div class="scrollbar table-scroll" markdown="1">